Aho's late goal lifts Hurricanes past Maple Leafs 5-3

 Aho’s goal came 32 seconds after Auston Matthews’ second goal for Toronto tied the game.
 Teuvo Teravainen added an empty-net goal.

+“They took over and we weren’t smart enough,” Aho said.
+“Koch-ie can’t stop all of them.”

 Calle Jarnkrok had Toronto’s first goal.
 Matt Murray made 23 saves.
+Reilly Morgan provided two assists.
 Matthews has 36 goals this season, including eight in the last nine games.

+Despite the outcome, it ranked high on a list of top performances for the Maple Leafs.

+“I find it in a lot of ways to be our best game,” Toronto coach Sheldon Keefe said.
+“The back half of the first period, much of the entire second and third period, I think that’s as good as we played all season.”

 Jarnkrok and Matthews scored eight minutes apart in the second period as Toronto erased a 2-0 deficit.